FAQs for Integrated Programme Admission

 SAP schools were established by the government to preserve the ethos of Chinese-medium schools and promote the learning of Chinese language and culture.
+These schools offer enriched programmes and a learning environment that nurtures students to be biliterate and bicultural in English and Chinese.
 Hence, we offer only Chinese and Higher Chinese Language to all our students in the school, so that they can participate meaningfully in the school’s curriculum and programmes.

 EJC will be located along Sin Ming Avenue, near the junction of Marymount Road.
 The permanent EJC campus is estimated to be completed by end-2019.